The Binding of Isaac: Rebirth: Afterbirth+

 Nicalis announced in December 2015 that a second expansion, Afterbirth+, was in development.
 In addition to adding monsters, bosses, items and a playable character called Apollyon to the game, the expansion includes a bestiary which tracks how many of each type of creature (and boss) the player has defeated and modding support to allow players to craft room types, import graphics, and script events with Lua.
 The expansion was released for Windows on January 3, 2017, and for PlayStation 4 on September 19, 2017.
 The expansion later released to Xbox One as downloadable content on October 24, 2019.
-The Switch version of the game was released in North America on March 17, 2017, and in Europe and Australasia on September 7 of that year.
+The Switch version of the game was released in North America on March 17, 2017, and in Europe and Australia on September 7 of that year.
 This version includes Afterbirth and Afterbirth+; limited-time launch editions of the game are available physically and digitally, making it the first Nicalis-published game to be released physically.

 Some of the best community mods were added to the game in "booster packs" (initially planned monthly, becoming less frequent), with the first release in March 2017 and the fifth (and final) release on May 1, 2018.
 The last two packs include material developed by players who created the Antibirth fan expansion and whom McMillen enlisted.

 Repentance

 Before the release of Afterbirth+, The Binding of Isaac: Antibirth (a fan-made mod of Rebirth) was released in December 2016.
-Similar to the official expansions, Antibirth adds playable characters, bosses, power-ups and other content, and returns some gameplay aspects (which had been changed in the Afterbirth expansion) to the original Rebirth version.
+Similar to the official expansions, Antibirth adds playable characters, bosses, power-ups and other content, and reverts some gameplay aspects (which had been changed in the Afterbirth expansion) to their original Rebirth version.
 Alice O'Connor of Rock, Paper, Shotgun called the mod "more difficult than [The Binding of Isaac]" and a new challenge compatible with the official game expansions.
 At McMillen's request, the group reworked some Antibirth content (which was incorporated into the Afterbirth+ booster packs).
 McMillen said at PAX West in September 2018 that Antibirth would be made into Repentance (official DLC for Rebirth), and he was working with some of the mod's creators on balance tweaking and ensuring that its narrative was consistent with Isaac.
-Initially, Repentance was announced to be a reworking of the extremely well-regarded Antibirth mod for The Binding of Isaac (it's being developed alongside Antibirth's original creator Vinh), albeit tweaked to "make it canon" and expanded with "a ton more content".

 The expansion was released for PC on March 31, 2021.
 Repentance was released for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on November 4, 2021.

+Repentance+

+Announced in 2023, the next expansion was released as an open beta on December 18, 2024, and features online multiplayer, a much-requested feature from fans of the game.
+The end of an online match features an arena where players battle one another using items found throughout the run, or preset builds.
+The expansion also features a number of item and quality of life tweaks, like the highly requested "internal Item Descriptions" feature which was added to the Repentance+ Beta on September 10, 2025.